princeton-vl/CoqGym/README.md

 ### 1.4 Downloading the Pre-extracted Proofs (Recommended)

-1. Download the CoqGym dataset [here](https://drive.google.com/drive/folders/149m_17VkYYkl0kdSB4AI8zodCuTmPaA6?usp=sharing)
+1. Download the CoqGym dataset [here](https://zenodo.org/record/8101883).

 2. Unzip the data and set the paths: `python unzip_data.py`

 *Caveat*: The second step sets the absolute paths in the data.
-You have to re-do it whenever the absolote path of the `data/` directory changes (e.g. after moving the entire repo to another directory).
+You have to re-do it whenever the absolute path of the `data/` directory changes (e.g. after moving the entire repo to another directory).

 Now you are ready to interact with CoqGym!
 Run `python eval_env.py` to check if it terminates normally without raising an error.